Giorgio Armani: Relationships

 Armani was an intensely private man, but said in an interview with Vanity Fair that he had relationships with both men and women.
 He had a longstanding personal relationship with his business partner, the architect, fashion designer and businessman Sergio Galeotti, who died of complications from AIDS in 1985.
 Armani credited Galeotti with empowering him to pursue the business.
-Reflecting in 2015, Armani said of Galeotti, "when I travel, I bring his photograph.
+Reflecting in 2015, Armani said of Galeotti, "When I travel, I bring his photograph.
 There is something that remains.
 His spirit lingers.
 For sure.
 He lives on.
 I see Sergio everywhere, and I am sure he sees me.
 And I have hope that whatever I have done, he knows about it."
 Armani described his inability to prevent Galeotti's death as the greatest failure of his career.
 According to Armani's family, he spent much of his time on his yacht and loved sailing.

-Despite being open about his sexuality, Armani sometimes expressed controversial views on the public expression of homosexuality.
+Despite being open about his sexuality, Armani sometimes expressed personal views on the public expression of homosexuality.
 In 2015, in an interview with The Sunday Times, he stated: A homosexual man is 100% a man.
 He doesn't need to dress like a homosexual.